htemiz/SI-and-Binary-Prefixes/README.md

 The International System of Units (SI) prefixes are defined to indicate multiples of a unit measurement by powers of 10.
-On the other hand, Binary Prefixes denote multiples of a unit (very most commonly used in computer science and information technologies) by power of 2.
+On the other hand, Binary Prefixes denote multiples of a unit (very commonly used in computer science and information technologies) by power of 2.

 Unfortunatelly, SI prefixes are very often **misused** to indicate to multiples of 2.
 Such that, a kilo (k) originally means a 1000 ($10^3$) of any unit, but 1024 (2^10) in computer science, although the binary prefixes have already been defined to represent multiples of two.